kailash-manasarovar/statement/docs/timeline/2026/february.md

 - My guess is that agents in the business a long time will recognize this sort of thing immediately, and likely confirm that whoever is stalking me relentlessly - clearly those who have the power to get nearly everyone in the world to do what they say - their intention for me is inevitably murder.
 - I leave the UK on the understanding that I have zero human rights in the country.
-- On my fast drive to the boat at Portsmouth, I'm chased by fast sports cars with "significant" registrations down the M3.
+- On my drive to the boat at Portsmouth, I'm chased by fast sports cars with "significant" registrations down the M3.

 ### Dolphin